w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Ensure that interactive elements are easy to identify

-Provide distinct styles for interactive elements, such as links and buttons, to make them easy to identify.
+As best practice, provide distinct styles for interactive elements, such as links and buttons, to make them easy to identify.
 For example, change the appearance of links on mouse hover, keyboard focus, and touch-screen activation.

 {::nomarkdown}
 <%= example :start, :plural %>